 Year 6 – C.1 to C.19, D.1 to D.14

-Times-tables: restricted to those set by the teacher.
+Times-tables: restricted to those set by the teacher or as part of the automatic training mode in Gig (see below).
 Roughly 1 in 5 questions are division.

 Reasons to play in the Garage: we recommend the Garage is the default game to play as it's designed to help pupils get faster.
 After a few games, the TT Rock Star software engine starts to work out which number facts each pupil struggles with and then begins presenting those questions more frequently.